ABOUT THIS COURSE

 TOPIC OUTLINE

-- Orientation to data science and organizational analytics
+- Introduction to AI, machine learning and organizational analytics

 SESSION II – HOW TO THINK LIKE A DATA SCIENTIST